Schwartz10/web3-event-manager/readme.md

 ### Instantiating the Web3Manager with arguments:

-The Web3Manager currently takes 3 optional arguments:
+The Web3Manager currently takes 3 optional arguments:<br><br>
-(1) interval (number) - instructs the Web3Manager to check for updates every (number) of milliseconds (2) requiredNetwork (number) - tells the Web3Manager that the user must be connected to a requiredNetwork (3) localProvider (string (localhost...)) - instructs the Web3Manager to construct the web3 object out of the localProvider, instead of the current provider injected into the browser by metamask, mist, or other related services.
+(1) interval (number) - instructs the Web3Manager to check for updates every (number) of milliseconds<br>
+(2) requiredNetwork (number) - tells the Web3Manager that the user must be connected to a requiredNetwork<br>
+(3) localProvider (string (localhost...)) - instructs the Web3Manager to construct the web3 object out of the localProvider, instead of the current provider injected into the browser by metamask, mist, or other related services.<br>

 If you wish to use these, simply call: